 We are partnering with Women Employed and the Chicago Citywide Literacy Coalition to increase the use of the Career Foundations curriculum in adult education and workforce programs.

-We advocate for the adoption of one statewide definition of “career pathways” in Illinois, in order to better align resources and ensure access.
+We helped develop the statewide definition of “career pathways” in Illinois, in order to better align resources and ensure access.

 See our work with the Pathways to Careers Network here.